wallarm/product-documentation/docs/latest/installation/native-node/all-in-one-conf.md

 ### connector.mesh

 The mesh feature is used in `connector-server` mode for Wallarm nodes to ensure consistent traffic processing when multiple node replicas are deployed.
-It allows requests and their corresponding responses to be routed to the same node, even if they are initially handled by different replicas.
-This is crucial in environments where the node runs as a part of an autoscaling ECS service.
+It routes requests and their corresponding responses to the same node, even if initially handled by different replicas.
+This is critical when horizontally scaling, such as with auto-scaling or multiple replicas in ECS.

-The mesh configuration (if specified) is automatically applied in ECS under two conditions:

-* Replicas > 1: If your ECS service is configured to run more than one replica of the node.
-* Auto-scaling: If auto-scaling is enabled, the mesh adapts to ensure nodes communicate correctly as the service scales up or down.
+!!! info "Kubernetes environments"
+    In Kubernetes, use the [Helm chart for native Wallarm node deployment](helm-chart.md).
+Mesh is automatically configured when auto-scaling or multiple replicas are detected, with no extra setup needed.

+To configure the mesh in ECS:

+1. Set up service discovery (e.g., [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html), [Google Cloud DNS](https://cloud.google.com/dns/), or similar services) to allow nodes in the mesh to dynamically find and communicate with each other.

+    Without service discovery, the mesh will not function properly, as nodes will be unable to locate each other, leading to traffic routing issues.
+1. Configure the Wallarm node to use the mesh by specifying the `connector.mesh` parameters in the configuration file as shown below:

 ```yaml
 version: 2